 They sell eggs, chicks, pullets, older laying hens, and others.
 You have to be quick because they run out fast!
 You don’t have to worry about bird flu because their chickens have been quarantined.

 If you are in the Anchorage area, Alaska Mill and Feed will help you with the acquisition of the chickens of your dreams!
-Alaska Mill and Feed have “Chick Days” from February to June.
+Alaska Mill and Feed has “Chick Days” from February to June.

 They have partnered with another hatchery to help you bring your chickens home easier.
 There are detailed instructions on the website about choosing and paying for the chicks you want.
 Alaska Mill and Feed have a scheduled pick up every week.
 And to make your experience even better, they give you a bag of Alaska Mill and Feed Chick Starter!